Zeke Martin: Coaching and refereeing

 When his pro football career was over, Martin put his master's degree in education to use and became a high school coach and teacher.
 He was a basketball and football coach at Denison High School during the 1951–1952 school year and then moved to his alma mater in Denton to coach the same sports as well as tennis and golf.
 He replaced head coach Walt Parker, who was serving an 18-month stint in the Air Force, for a year as interim head coach in 1952 and then following Parker's return, spent a year as a line coach.
 When Parker resigned the following February, Martin was immediately promoted to head football coach.
-He was the head coach from 1954–1960 during which time Denton went 14–34–2.
+He was the head coach from 1954 to 1960 during which time Denton went 14–34–2.

 Martin was an active football official.
 He worked at both the high school and college level officiating games in the Southwest Conference and the Missouri Valley Conference.